data-solution-automation-engine/data-solution-framework/100_Overview/Data Integration Framework - Overview.md

 The framework Reference Architecture is a standard approach for Enterprise Data Warehouse and Business Intelligence design and implementation.
 The most important aspect is to understand which ETL and Data Warehousing concepts are used in what Layer of the architecture and the reasoning behind this.

-The Reference Architecture also provides the basic structure for the documentation of the ETL Framework.
+The Reference Architecture also provides the basic structure for the documentation of the Data Integration.
 Every component of the design and implementation relates back to this architecture, including tips, tricks and examples of implementation options.
 The implementation solutions for this architecture are designed to be as generic as possible without losing practical value.

 ## Executing a project

-In principle every project that contributes to the common integrated data model as executed within the AGA ETL Framework follows the same approach.
+In principle every project that contributes to the common integrated data model as executed within the AGA Data Integration follows the same approach.
 At a high level this is as follows:

 - Define Solution Architecture and Technical Architecture based on the framework reference architecture.
 Effectively this defines how sources are interfaced and integrated into the central model.
 For instance how to collect data delta (CDC) following the framework principles, where data should be integrated in the structured or unstructured world etc.
 - Define Project Scope; this is a breakdown of a requirement in data terms.
 What data is needed to meet requirements in the broader sense (answer this and similar questions).
 This scope of data becomes the input for bottom-up planning of data integration